 - Temporary irritation of nasal mucosa

-- Pressure ulcer of nasal mucosa or skin
+- Pressure ulcer or redness of nasal mucosa or skin

 - Temporary pain or numbness of the nose and skin of the nose